kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 ## Working with EventData

-Events appended to EventStoreDB must be wrapped in an `EventData` object.
+Events appended to KurrentDB must be wrapped in an `EventData` object.
 This allows you to specify the event's content, the type of event, and whether it's in JSON format.
 In its simplest form, you need three arguments: **eventId**, **eventType**, and **eventData**.

 ### eventId

 This takes the format of a `UUID` and is used to uniquely identify the event you are trying to append.
-If two events with the same `UUID` are appended to the same stream in quick succession, EventStoreDB will only append one of the events to the stream.
+If two events with the same `UUID` are appended to the same stream in quick succession, KurrentDB will only append one of the events to the stream.

 For example, the following code will only append a single event: